 The Two Big Ones: Grief and Anger

 Grief and anger are two powerful emotions present throughout the divorce process.
 They will show up intermittently throughout.
 In the beginning, one or the other will be stronger.
 Thankfully, they don’t show up with equal intensity at the same time.
-Working through the emotions to a healthy completion is the focus of the second turning point.
-Working through them means both embracing them and resolving them.
-In the process, the emotions also need to mature.
-Fortunately, in their mature forms the feelings aren’t as painful.
+Working through the emotions to a healthy completion is important.
+The collaborative process assists, rather than exasperates such working.

 Woven in and around anger and grief, depending on circumstances, are other major emotions such as loneliness, guilt, rejection, anxiety, shame, and fear, making for a difficult emotional soup.
 Working through these emotions brings relief.
 It can also bring discouragement when you find yourself looping back through emotions you thought you’d left behind.
 There is a dance or orchestration between emotions as healing takes place.
 It is not a linear process.

 Ultimately, in order to move on with our lives, we need to disengage from our former partner and our former life.
 Our emotions are both our guides and our gauge as to how we’re doing at this.
 We can’t handle experiencing all of the emotions at one time, so our psyche chooses the strongest emotion in any given moment to concentrate on.
 When that emotion is at a manageable level, it will move on to the next one that needs attention.
 They play off of each other throughout the divorce process, intensifying and calming as you work through them or as situations change.

 Honor yourself as you turn your attention inward—your emotions need your attention now.
 You will honor yourself by acknowledging that this is happening, by knowing your needs and tending to them.
 It is not selfish to take care of yourself.